-Bernadette Hunter, a professional counselor, was referred to me when she was seeking a designer for her personal CD project, “True Colors,” a collection of songs for clients who experienced trauma.
+Bernadette Hunter, a professional counselor, was referred to me when she was seeking a designer to create a sleeve for her personal CD project, “True Colors,” a collection of songs for clients who experienced trauma.

-The CD was a deeply personal and monumental achievement for her, so she wanted to work with a designer who was patient and willing to colla
+The CD was a deeply personal and monumental achievement for her, so she wanted to work with a designer who was patient and willing to collaborate with her.

-I researched the CD environment she would be in, and shared designs for her to see how they would stand out in her category.
-After reviewing designs, we chose one style that best matched her audience.
+I researched the potential CD environment, and shared examples of designs that could have presence in her category.
+She chose one style that best matched her ideal audience.

-We also evaluated images that resonated deeply with her.
-We referred to her approved attributes to guide us and help determine a best match.
+We then evaluated images that resonated deeply with her.
+We referred to her approved attributes to guide us and we determined a best match.

-We planned to use the portraits she had on file, and discovered discovered they were not recent enough, nor the best quality for reproduction.
-I recommended she have her photo taken by a professional photographer.
-After a 1-1/2-hour session, we approved five images, and I retouched two for the CD.
+We initially planned to use the portraits she had on file.
+Once we discovered they were not recent enough, nor were the best quality for reproduction, I recommended she hire a professional photographer to take her picture.
+I coordinated the effort and art directed the shoot.
+After a 1-1/2-hour session, we approved five images; one which was the most candid and warm from the session.

-Armed with design details, layouts were explored and presented for her review and approval.
-One design was approved, proof-reading followed, and minor typographic changes were made.
+Bernadette chose a design feel from examples we reviewed together.
+She chose a cover photo, then chose a different one...with her final choice I explored and presented designs for her review and approval.
+She approved a design, proof-reading followed, and minor changes were made.
 Final files were sent to the printer.

-Her producer overlooked the need for a label design; it wasn’t requested for estimate.
-I knew she’d need something on the CD.
-The producer suggested we use one color, citing budget concerns.
+Her producer overlooked a label design on the CD itself and I recommended we develop one.
+The producer suggested we use only one color, citing budget concerns.
 I posed the question, “How much area can the design cover on the face of the CD?”
-Working with a template, I was able to quickly design the graphic and title for the label.
+With the whole face open for printing, I created the leaf graphic from the cover photo and designed the label.